Furnace Repair Checklist

 - Locate the breaker titled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- Using one hand, quickly switch the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” leave it alone and contact a team member from County Line Mechanical LLC at 717-216-0846 immediately.
+- Using one hand, quickly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and contact a team member from County Line Mechanical LLC at 717-216-0846 immediately.

 Regardless of your furnace’s age or brand, it has at least one ordinary wall switch situated on or close to it.